kanzitelli/rnn-starter/README.md

 [X] integrate TypeScript
 [X] when subreddit removed from list --> remove its posts (w/ saga) [X] add tslint + typos fixed
+[X] update all packages to up-to-dated // npm outdated [X] add react-native-gesture-handler

+[ ] add MIT license
-[ ] update all packages to up-to-dated // npm outdated [ ] proper readme -- add more todos (like Codepush, styled and ask for more)
+[ ] proper readme -- add more todos (like Codepush, styled and ask for more)